Code

 labs(title = bquote(italic(y) == 3 + 2 * italic(x)))

 Measurements are noisy: they usually contain errors.
-Error can have many different causes (for example, measurement error due to technical limitations or variability in human behaviour), but we are usually not that interested in learning about those causes.
+Error can have many different causes (for example, measurement error due to technical limitations or variability in human behaviour), but we are usually not that interested in learning about what causes the error.
 Rather, we just want our model to be able to deal with error.
 Let’s see what errors looks like.
-Figure 23.2 shows values of \(y\) simulated with the equation \(y = 1 + 1.5x\) (with \(x\) equal 1 to 10), to which the random error \(\epsilon\) was added.
+Figure 23.2 shows values of \(y\) simulated with the equation \(y = 1 + 1.5x\) (with \(x\) equal 1 to 10), to which the random error \(\epsilon\) (the Greek letter epsilon [ˈɛpsɪlɒn]) was added.
 Due to the added error, the points are almost on the straight line defined by \(y = 1 + 1.5x\), but not quite.
 The vertical distance between the observed points and the expected line, called the regression line, is the residual error (red lines in the plot).

 set.seed(4321)